-What are your responsibilities as an employer?
+What are your employer responsibilities?

 As an employer, it is your job to withhold taxes from employee wages.

 If you are not withholding federal income tax from an employee and that employee did not claim exemption on their Form W-4, you may have made an error.
-You might have accidently checked an exemption box in your payroll software.
+You might have accidentally checked an exemption box in your payroll software.
 Correct your error as soon as possible.
 The employee might need to adjust their withholding to prevent owing money on their annual tax return.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of January 30, 2017.This is not intended as legal advice; for more information, please click here.